Technical University of Madrid: International

-UPM Double Degrees
+UPM double degrees

-The UPM has signed 87 specific double degree agreements with centres of excellence at a number of worldwide Universities.
+The UPM has signed 87 specific double degree agreements with centres of excellence at various universities worldwide.

-A double degree gives the best students the opportunity to study for an international degree by combining studies in two types of engineering, at the same time as it prepares them better for their future career.
+A double degree allows the best students to study for an international degree by combining studies in two types of engineering, at the same time as it prepares them better for their future career.
 On completing their studies, students will simultaneously obtain a degree from the UPM in addition to a degree from the foreign university they have attended.

-A list of the Universities that have double degree programs with the UPM is shown above.
+A list of the universities that have double degree programs with the UPM is shown above.